phamthi1812/online-endpoint-summaries/README.md

-# Why is Sampling Essential in SPARQL?
-Exploring the Case of Online Endpoint Summaries
+# Online Sampling of Summaries from Public SPARQL Endpoints

 ## Abstract